 Being arguably one of the most photogenic cities in the world, we wanted to share some of our favorite London photo spots with you.
 These range from the iconic sites, such as Buckingham Palace and Parliament, to the lesser known beauties, like the Albert Memorial.

-Let’s start with our favorite London photo spot and work our way west through the city.
+Let’s start with our favorite photo spot in London and work our way west through the city.

-No matter what time of year, or what time of day, Tower Bridge is sure to delight.
-It’s photogenic from all sides, depending on the light you are dealing with.
-Plus, You can even go to the top of the towers and cross the glass walkway.
-Try to time it with the bridge opening for a large ship to pass.
+No matter what time of year, or what time of day, Tower Bridge is a sight to behold.
+For a fee, you can even go to the top of the towers and cross the glass walkway.
+Try to time your visit to the glass walkway with the bridge opening for a large ship to pass.

-When the crowds clear out and the lights turn on, the bridge turns from gorgeous to stunning.
+At night, when the crowds clear and the lights turn on, the bridge turns from gorgeous to stunning.
 Get up close with a wide and capture the details of the tower.
 Or, head to our favorite little outcropping on the South Bank to get a captivating view of the full bridge.

 You would think you can get a good shot from Tower Bridge, but it’s not that easy.
 A set of trees block the way.
 However, you can get decent photos of the surrounding walls and gates.